Honolulu Volcanics: Youngest activity and hazards

-The youngest eruptions of the whole field took place either 30,000 years ago or 76,000 years ago and there is no evidence in oral tradition for eruptions during historical times.
+The youngest eruptions of the whole field took place either 30,000 or 76,000 years ago, making it the youngest rejuvenated volcanism in Hawaii.
 Some of the youngest volcanics of Honolulu Volcanics were once considered 5,000 years old, with an age of 7,000 years attributed to a volcanic event at Hanauma Bay and another of 10,000 years to the Kaupō flow.
 However, radiometric dating has not yielded ages younger than 31,000–43,000 years old, and most age estimates of less than 30,000 years ago are misinterpreted.
+There is no evidence in oral tradition for eruptions during historical times.

 Future eruptions of Honolulu Volcanics are possible, but the likelihood of a new event in the next hundred or thousand years is considered to be so small as to be negligible; it is probably comparable to the Kohala peninsula on Hawaiʻi, the lowest risk area of the active island.
 Additionally, only small areas of Oʻahu are likely to be affected by an eruption.

 Any future eruption is likely to occur in the southeastern sector of Oʻahu and will be of small volume, involving the emplacement of cinders, lava flows and mudflows with characteristics similar to those of past Honolulu Volcanics eruptions: